Listening & Speaking: Goals, Objectives and Learning Outcomes

 Goals

-• The students will acquire necessary listening skills in order to follow and comprehend discourse such as lectures, conversations, interviews, and discussions at their programs.
+• The students will acquire necessary listening skills in order to follow and comprehend discourse such as lectures, conversations and discussions.

-• The students will develop adequate speaking skills to communicate effectively to follow academic courses at a university level.
+• The students will develop necessary speaking skills to communicate effectively and follow academic courses during their undergraduate studies.

 Objectives

-• The students will identify main ideas in a lecture.
+• The students will identify main ideas in a lecture and conversation.

-• The students will identify important details in a lecture.
+• The students will identify important details in a lecture and conversation.

 • The students will distinguish more important ideas from less important ones.